History of the Aromanians: Awakening of the Aromanian identity, and Romanian sponsorship

-Romania, with the support of Austro-Hungary, succeeded in the acceptance of the Aromanians ("Vlachs") as a separate millet (ethno-religious community) with the decree (irade, "spoken will") of May 22, 1905 by Sultan Abdulhamid, so the Ullah Millet ("Vlach Millet") could have its own churches and schools.
+Romania, with the support of Austro-Hungary, succeeded in the acceptance of the Aromanians ("Vlachs") as a separate millet (ethno-religious community) with the decree (irade, "spoken will") of May 22, 1905 by Sultan Abdulhamid, so the Ullah millet ("Vlach millet") could have its own churches and schools.
 This was a success of the Romanian national agitation policy in European Turkey in the last part of the 19th century.
 The day this event was announced, 23 May 1905 (the next day), is now commemorated as the Aromanian National Day.

 Romania continued to subsidize schools until 1948, when the communist regime ended all links.
 George Padioti, an Aromanian author (born and living all his life in Greece) describes one of the last liturgy services in Vlach:

 According to Sevold Braga in his treatise Die Aromunische Minderheit in Griechenland (Albumul Macedo-Roman II, Freiburg 1964), the Romanian help suddenly stopped with the coming of Communism.
 Braga's explanation was that in fact Romania had shown its true face, having used the Aromanians for its own purposes during the Ottoman rule, but afterwards throwing them away and disowning them.

 Greek historians, when mentioning the Vlachs that attended the Romanian-sponsored churches and schools of Macedonia, Epirus and parts of Albania, describe them as being victims of Romanian propaganda, suggesting that they sent their children to schools where they were taught that they are Romanians.

-Due to the sponsoring of the schools, the Kingdom of Romania was accused by Greece of alliance with the Ottomans.
 The Vlachs, recognized as a separate nation by the 1878 Treaty of Berlin, were for the first time incorporated in Greece only in 1881, when Thessaly and a part of Epirus were offered to Greece by the Great Powers.
 Having been split into two by the new borders, the bulk of the Vlachs of these province petitioned the Great Powers of the time to be let to stay within the boundaries of the Ottoman Empire, but in vain.
 Greece followed a policy of creating a Greater Greece, according to the "Megali Idea".
 Most of the Aromanians became part of the Greek state in 1913 after the rest of Epirus and parts of Macedonia became part of Greece after the First Balkan War.

 Roughly at the same time, the first studies regarding the Aromanians were published by western observers.
 Among these, names like Rebecca West, Osbert Lancaster or Sir Charles Eliot's are worth to be mentioned.
 Lancaster, who visited Greece in 1947, stated: